GIST events fall 2018

 Information on available courses

-Pre-approved courses for fall 2018 are available.
+Pre-approved courses for spring 2018 will be available soon.
 Please check the registration schedule to see when you can start enrolling in courses.

 2018-2019 Undergraduate catalog